 Scientific Inquiry: Life Sciences students will apply scientific methodology and problem solving in the study of biological concepts.
 The course examines the origin of life, the classification of life, the characteristics of life, cellular processes, body systems, genetics and the omnipotence of God, the Creator.
-School of Professional Studies.
+Online Course.
 Offered as needed.